devjangid15/wootz-browser/src/tools/metrics/histograms/README.md

 // LINT.ThenChange(//path/to/enums.xml:NewTabPageActionEnum)
 ```

-The `LINT.IfChange / LINT.ThenChange` comments point between the code and XML
+The `LINT.*` comments point between the code and XML definitions of the enum, to
-definitions of the enum, to encourage them to be kept in sync.
+encourage them to be kept in sync.
 See
 [guide](https://www.chromium.org/chromium-os/developer-library/guides/development/keep-files-in-sync/)
 and [more details](http://go/gerrit-ifthisthenthat).